Photo crew smashes ancient art, owner sues for $300,000

-NEW YORK, April 26 (Reuters) - An art collector is suing a publisher for $300,000 after a 2,630-year-old Nigerian sculpture was smashed by a butter-fingered photo crew during a magazine shoot in her Manhattan apartment.
+NEW YORK (Reuters) - An art collector is suing a publisher for $300,000 after a 2,630-year-old Nigerian sculpture was smashed by a butter-fingered photo crew during a magazine shoot in her Manhattan apartment.

 Corice Arman asked Louise Blouin Media Inc., publisher of Art + Auction magazine, to pay $300,000 for a terra cotta figurine that was destroyed when the crew tried to move it across a room.